-In qualifying he was trounced 16-3 by his experienced teammate and this is clearly an area he needs to focus on, and while, given the equipment it would be difficult (and unfair) to judge Stoffel on his maiden season he did appear to improve as the year progressed.
+In qualifying he was trounced 16-3 by his experienced teammate and this was clearly an area he needed to focus on, and while, given the equipment it would be difficult (and unfair) to judge Stoffel on his maiden season he did appear to improve as the year progressed.

-In the sincere hope that McLaren takes a significant step forward in 2018, it will be interesting to see not only how Stoffel learns from the experiences of his debut season but how he sets about getting to terms with his teammate.
+In the sincere hope that McLaren took a significant step forward in 2018, it was going to be interesting to see not only how Stoffel learned from the experiences of his debut season but how he set about getting to terms with his teammate.

 Indeed, the facts are pretty devastating.
 Though only the Mercedes pair and Vettel had better reliability, Stoffel scored just 12 points to Alonso's 50, scoring in three races compared to the Spaniard's eight.

 Meanwhile, in qualifying, he was out-classed by the Spaniard at all 21 races, failing to make it into Q3 on 15 occasions.
 Indeed, for five races he qualified last.

 Like Alonso, Stoffel's season got off to a point-scoring start – albeit aided by the double DNF suffered by Haas - followed by further points in Azerbaijan.
 However, there followed a long, lean, point-less period which lasted until his final scoring result of the year in Mexico.

 The numerous weaknesses of the MCL33 particularly hit Stoffel, but even a new chassis, and demands for assistance for him from his teammate, had little effect.